HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_ltpa_key.md

       customLtpaSecret: ""  # Must be empty when using inline config
 ```

-**When to use:**

-- Development environments
-- Non-critical deployments
-- When credentials are managed through other means
+Use this configuration for development environments, non-critical deployments, or when credentials are managed through other means.

-### Method 2: Custom Secret Reference
+### Custom Secret reference

-Reference an existing Kubernetes secret containing LTPA credentials:
+Reference an existing Kubernetes Secret containing LTPA credentials:

 ```yaml
 configuration: